JackAnati/Data-Analytics/README.md

   - Concatenation -  the merging of separate variables into a single variable.
 Concatenation is a highly effective technique when dealing with a source system that stores components of a single variable in multiple columns.

-  - Datra Append - combines multiple data sources with the same structure, resulting in a new dataset containing all the rows from the original datasets.
+  - Data Append - combines multiple data sources with the same structure, resulting in a new dataset containing all the rows from the original datasets.
 When appending data, you save the result as a new dataset for ongoing analysis.

   - Imputation - is a technique for dealing with missing values by replacing them with substitutes.
 When merging multiple data sources, you may end up with a dataset with many nulls in a given column.
 If you are collecting sensor data, it is possible to have missing values due to collection or transmission issues.